Near Ain Fezza.

 This cave is extremely beautifully decorated.
-The visitor follows the main passage and soon enters the first chamber.
-This huge hall is dominated by a fine display of calcite in its centre.
-The fantastic display of calcite and the beautiful lighting make this an extraordinary sight.
-However, that's not all, there are two more chambers, a little smaller but still well decorated.
+The visitor follows a long concrete staircase down the main passage and soon enters the first chamber.
+This huge hall is dominated by a huge group of stalagmites in its centre.
+The cieling is up to 18 m high.
+The fantastic display of speleothems and the beautiful lighting make this an extraordinary sight.
+However, that's not all, there are two more chambers, a little smaller but also well decorated.

 The cave was discovered by the Berber tribes who settled in this area.
 It was developed as a show cave while Algier was still occupied by the French.
 The cave was closed for renovation in 2001 for five years.
 The railings are still original, they were made of wrought iron with small ornaments.
 But the cave has a new light system and video surveillance.
 The visitors enter the cave self-guided, the video surveillance is obviously intended to prevent vandalism.
 Nevertheless, we were shocked to see a YouTube video where the visitors climb over the railings and lean on stalagmites to make a selfie in the floodlight.
 As far as the video shows there were no repercussions.
 Definitely a valid argument against self-guided tours.
 However, we think it's also a sign of a massive lack of empathy and care.